 It’s that time of year again.
-Today, Punxsutawney Phil, the groundhog, will emerge from his condo in the ground and peek out at his surroundings.
-If he sees his shadow, winter will last another 6 weeks.
+Each year in the United States on February 2nd, Punxsutawney Phil, the groundhog, will emerge from his condo in the ground and peek out at his surroundings.
+If he sees his shadow, we will get another 6 weeks of winter weather.
 If not, spring is coming early!
 Mammalian meteorology aside, Groundhog Day is a great time to have fun, especially with the kids.
 It’s unique because it’s not a holiday per se, but there are still great opportunities for celebration and fun.
 Few things are more fun than a puppet – they’re easy to make and all you need is your imagination.
 I hope you enjoy making this Groundhog Day craft with your children and that they put on a good puppet show with the groundhog puppet!

-This makes a great Groundhog Day craft for preschoolers on up through elementary school children.
+These make great Groundhog Day crafts for preschoolers on up through elementary school children.
 While toddlers may needs help and supervision with some of the steps, all of these crafting activities are great for their learning and development.
 These also make great groundhog crafts for toddlers because they always love to play with puppets!
+Making your own groundhog just may become a fun tradition for the kiddos!

 - Brown felt